Unlock a Playbox

 I don’t know about you, but I have a little stash of gift cards that I save for “someday”.
 However, this spring break I’ll be busting them out and spoiling my kids with a few dinners out after a day of outdoor adventures.
 I’m also going to use some of the toy store ones to purchase some new outdoor gear before we head out on a park picnic afternoon.
-My favorite thing to do is a bit of “Spring Cleaning” around the house and then reward the kids with a surprise trip to the store.
+My favourite thing to do is a bit of “Spring Cleaning” around the house and then reward the kids with a surprise trip to the store.

 Enjoy an Old Fashioned Easter at Historic Stewart Farm

-Meet the Easter Bunny, make your own rabbit ears, decorate egg shaped cookies, get your face painted and take part in a scavenger hunt.
+Meet the Easter Bunny, make your own rabbit ears, decorate egg-shaped cookies, get your face painted and take part in a scavenger hunt.
 This is the perfect Easter adventure and it’s free on Saturday, March 31st from 11 am to 3 pm at Historic Stewart Farm (13723 Crescent Road, Surrey).